fastlane/fastlane/MigrationGuide.md

 - Improved the selection of the newly uploaded build and waiting for processing to be finished, which is possible thanks to `spaceship`
 - Updating the app metadata and uploading of the screenshots now happen using `spaceship` instead of the iTunes Transporter, which means changes will immediately visible after running `deliver` :sparkles:
 - Removed the `deliver beta` and `testflight` commands, as there is now a dedicated tool called [pilot](https://github.com/fastlane/pilot)

+If you run into any issues with the new version of `deliver` please submit an issue on GitHub.